 Louvre Museum

-The Louvre is the world’s second largest art museum with over 38,000 priceless pieces on display.
+The Louvre is the world’s second largest art museum with over 38,000 priceless pieces of art on display.
 This amazing museum holds Egyptian and Roman Antiquities, Greek, Etruscan and Islamic Art, sculptures, decorative arts and paintings.

 One of the most visited and famous paintings in the Louvre is the Mona Lisa.
-The painting is protected inside a temperature controlled glass frame and is heavily watched by a number of guards.
+The painting is protected inside a temperature controlled glass frame and is heavily watched by a number of security guards.

 Champs Elysees